Alfredo Ferrari: Early life

-Born to Enzo Ferrari and his wife Laura Dominica Garello, on 19 January 1932, Alfredo was named after his paternal grandfather and uncle.
+Born to Enzo Ferrari and his wife Laura Dominica Garello on 19 January 1932, Alfredo was named after his paternal grandfather and uncle, who died in a flu outbreak in 1916.

 Enzo, who at the time was a racing driver for Alfa Romeo, had vowed to stop racing cars if he had a son.
-He kept his promise, and retired from driving in 1932, concentrating on racing team management with the newly-formed Scuderia Ferrari.
+He kept his promise and retired from driving in 1932, concentrating on racing team management with the newly-formed Scuderia Ferrari.

 From an early age, Enzo groomed Alfredino, "little Alfredo", to be his successor.
 Alfredo studied economics in Bologna before moving to mechanical engineering in Switzerland.

 Career at Ferrari

 Dino Ferrari with father Enzo Ferrari at Scuderia Ferrari, date unknown; believed to be from around 1955–1956 or before.

 In his short career at Ferrari, Alfredo was widely credited for the 750 Monza racing car; and, to a limited extent, a 1.5-litre V6, the Ferrari Dino engine, that would later see action in Ferrari's early Formula Two racers.
 Alfredo suggested to his father the development of a 1.5-litre DOHC V6 engine for F2 at the end of 1955.
-Two years later in 1957, to honour his son, Enzo named the Dino series of racing sports cars using this V6 engine after him.
+Two years later, in 1957, to honour his son, Enzo named the Dino series of racing sports cars using this V6 engine after him.
 Road cars under the same marque soon followed.

 Gino Rancati, a friend of Enzo Ferrari, noted: "Dino, though he suffered because of his health, had always played an active part in the Ferrari company.
 He was interested in everything, but it was perhaps engines that interested him the most."